redixhumayun/redixhumayun.github.io/_drafts/building-an-lsm-engine-part-i.md

 l0 -> sst1 ("x" -> 9, "y" -> 3, "y" -> 1), sst2 ("x" -> 5, "y" -> 3, "x" -> Tombstone)
 ```

-We have two different data sources here and if a user wanted to get all the key-value pairs in storage, we would have to iterate over every source and figure out what the correct value for it is.
+We have two different data sources here and if a user wanted to get all the key-value pairs in storage, we would have to iterate over every source simultaneously and figure out what the correct value for it is.

-So, first let's define a trait that an iterator over any data source would need to stick to.
+So, let's define a trait that an iterator over any data source would need to stick to.
 This makes it easier to define new iterators as and when required.

 ```rust